 Once again, we are proud to report our system did not violate any water quality standards.
-For additional information on the quality of water delivered by Calleguas, please contact Amy Mueller at (805) 579-7117 or by email at amueller@calleguas.com.
-You can also visit our website at www.calleguas.com.
+For additional information on the quality of water delivered by Calleguas, visit our website at www.calleguas.com.
+You can also contact Amy Mueller at (805) 579-7117 or by email at amueller@calleguas.com.